sivanlasri/Plastic-Sheet-Factory-Management-System/README.md

 ---

 ### 5. Open the Project in IntelliJ IDEA
-1. Create a folder named `JvOOP` and inside it create another folder named `a_SourceDev.Javc`.
+1. Create a folder in drive C named `JvOOP` and inside it create another folder named `_SourceDev.Java` (Or change it in code).
 2. Place the project folder named `ProjectFactory` inside that directory.
 3. Open IntelliJ → **File → Open...** → select the `ProjectFactory` folder.
-4. Locate the `ConnectionToSql` class.
+4. Locate the `ConnectionToSql` class and Run the class.
 5. Run the `Login` screen and enter your **MySQL username and password**.

 If the connection is successful, you’ll see a confirmation message and the main menu with all available queries.